inko-lang/website/source/faq.html.md

 While we have experience with other systems languages such as C, we do not feel comfortable writing a virtual machine in these languages.
-Rust makes it much harder to shoot yourself in the foot, comes with a nice package manager, built-in unit testing, type inference, and many other features not found in C or C++.
+Rust makes it much harder to shoot yourself in the foot, comes with a nice package manager, built-in unit testing, type inference, and other features not found in C or C++.

 ### Why use a garbage collector?